kulttuuri/HipchatNotifications/README.md

 	// Wiki script name.
 Leave this to default one if you do not have URL rewriting enabled.
 	$wgWikiUrlEnding = "index.php?title=";

-4. Enjoy the notifications in your HipChat room!
+3. Enjoy the notifications in your HipChat room!

-## Optional options
+## Additional options

-// Hipchat options
+### Trigger notification

-	// Whether or not this message should trigger a notification for people in the room (change the tab color, play a sound, etc).
+Whether or not this message should trigger a notification for people in the room (change the tab color, play a sound, etc).
 Each recipient's notification preferences are taken into account.

 	$wgHipchatNotification = true;

+### API URL

-	// URL to HipChat rooms/message sent script.
+URL to HipChat rooms/message sent script.
 Mostly just leave to default value.

 	$wgHipchatRoomMessageApiUrl = "https://api.hipchat.com/v1/rooms/message";

+### Actions to notify of

-// MediaWiki actions that will be sent notifications of into HipChat.
-// Set desired options to false to disable notifications of those actions.
+MediaWiki actions that will be sent notifications of into HipChat.
+Set desired options to false to disable notifications of those actions.

 	// New user added into MediaWiki
 	$wgHipchatNotificationNewUser = true;